Flora and Fauna Monitoring Strengthens Community-Led Conservation in the Yurúa Forest Concession

 Photo: Glauco Oliveira

-A Boost for Conservation and Local Development
+A Boost for Conservation and Sustainable Development

 The Communities' Commitment

-Kennedy Pérez, vice president of ACC-Yurúa and member of the Native Community of Beu, underscored the active role of the communities in territorial conservation: “The concession was created by nine Indigenous communities with the purpose of protecting their territory.
-Here we have a great diversity of flora and fauna, including timber species and medicinal plants yet to be discovered.
-We continue to safeguard these areas to prevent the illegal extraction of resources or territorial invasion.”
+The concession was created by nine Indigenous communities with the purpose of protecting our territory.
+Here we live among a great diversity of flora and fauna, including timber species and medicinal plants that have yet to be studied.
+We remain vigilant to prevent illegal use of resources or invasions.”

 Previous